Ludde321/PlanetMaker/README.md

 The following heavly bodies are currently available:

-Mercury, Venus, Mars, Earth, Moon, Ceres, Vesta, Pluto and Charon.
+Mercury, Venus, Mars, Phobos, Earth, Moon, Ceres, Vesta, Pluto and Charon.

 PlanetBuilder is a console application created in .NET Core 2.0.